bloomreach/brxm/essentials/README.md

 ```
 Hippo Essentials is in BETA stage and is still undergoing testing and changes before its official release.
-Please use the Hippo Essentials feedback form to inform us if you encounter any bugs/glithces or if you have any suggestions
+Please use our feedback form to inform us if you encounter any bugs/glithces or if you have any suggestions for improvements.
+It's accessible from the Essentials menu once the application is running.
-for improvements.
 ```